Making Air Travel Safer Through Crew Resource Management

-In the 1970's investigators discovered that more than 70% of air crashes involve human error rather than failures of equipment or weather.
-A NASA workshop examining the role of human error in air crashes found that the majority of crew errors consist of failures in leadership, team coordination, and decision-making.
+In the 1970s, investigators discovered that more than 70 percent of air crashes involved human error rather than failures of equipment or weather.
+A NASA workshop examining the role of human error in air crashes found that the majority of crew errors consisted of failures in leadership, team coordination and decision-making.

-The response of the aviation community was to turn to psychologists such as John K. Lauber and Robert Helmreich to develop new kinds of psychological training for flight crews.
-That training focuses on group dynamics, leadership, interpersonal communications, and decision-making.
-The training is now known as Crew Resource Management (CRM).
-Dr. Lauber, a member of the National Transportation Safety Board, defined CRM as "using all available sources - information, equipment, and people - to achieve safe and efficient flight operations."
-More specifically, it is the active process employed by crew members to identify existing and potential threats and to develop, communicate, and implement plans and actions to avoid or mitigate perceived threats.
-CRM supports the avoidance, management, and mitigating of human errors.
-The secondary benefits of effective CRM programs are improved morale and enhanced efficiency of operations.
+The aviation community responded by turning to psychologists such as John K. Lauber, PhD, and Robert Helmreich, PhD, to develop new kinds of psychological training for flight crews.
+That training focuses on group dynamics, leadership, interpersonal communications and decision-making.
+The training is known as Crew Resource Management (CRM).
+Lauber, a former member of the National Transportation Safety Board, defined CRM as "using all available sources — information, equipment and people — to achieve safe and efficient flight operations."
+More specifically, CRM is the process used by crew members to identify existing and potential threats and to develop, communicate and implement plans and actions to avoid or mitigate perceived threats.
+Using CRM methods, airplane crews can avoid, manage and mitigate human errors.
+And as secondary benefits, CRM programs improve morale and enhance efficiency of operations.

-As part of the validation of the behavioral impact of CRM training, Dr. Helmreich and colleagues at the University of Texas Human Factors Research Project developed an observational process, the Line Operations Safety Audit (LOSA) to assess both CRM practices and management of the threats to safety and inevitable human error that accompany complex flight operations.
-In LOSA, expert observers ride in the cockpit on regularly scheduled flights under conditions of strict confidentiality and record not only CRM practices but also the many threats in the operational environment and their management and the nature and management of crew errors.
-The fact that a number of violations of formal rules are observed confirms that crews accept the confidential nature of the observations.
+As part of the validation of the behavioral impact of CRM training, Helmreich (who is now deceased) and colleagues at the University of Texas Human Factors Research Project developed an observational process, the Line Operations Safety Audit (LOSA) to assess CRM practices.
+In LOSA, expert observers ride in the cockpit on scheduled flights under conditions of strict confidentiality and record not only CRM practices but also threats in the operational environment and how they are managed, as well as the nature and management of crew errors.
+LOSA data have provided valuable information about the threats that air crew members face, and how CRM practices help them deal with those threats.

-CRM alerted the aviation industry to the human-to-human interactions that are an integral part of any team performance.
-This training has the potential to save lives and money, and prevent accidents and lawsuits as well.
+CRM alerted the aviation industry to the human interactions that are an integral part of any team performance.
+This training has the potential to save lives and money, as well as prevent accidents and lawsuits.

-While no one can assess how many lives have been saved or crashes averted as a result of CRM training or safety initiatives based on data from LOSA, the impact has certainly been significant.
-LOSA data demonstrate that 98% of all flights face one or more threats, with an average of 4 per flight.
-Errors are also observed on 82% of all flights with an average of 2.8 per flight.
-Consistent with the outstanding safety record of commercial aviation, the great majority of errors are well managed and inconsequential, certainly due in large measure to effective CRM practices by crews.
+While no one can assess how many lives have been saved or crashes averted as a result of CRM training, the impact has been significant.
+LOSA data demonstrate that 98 percent of all flights face one or more threats, with an average of four threats per flight.
+Errors have also been observed on 82 percent of all flights with an average of 2.8 per flight.
+Consistent with the outstanding safety record of commercial aviation, the great majority of errors are well managed and inconsequential, due in large measure to effective CRM practices by crews.
 LOSA provides organizations and regulators with a valid means of monitoring normal operations.
-By understanding what crews do successfully as well as where things go wrong, training and safety initiatives can be made more effective.
+By understanding what crews do successfully as well as where things go wrong, researchers can help develop more effective training and safety initiatives.

-A real-world example of how CRM may have saved lives can be found in psychologist David Myers' Social Psychology textbook, comparing two airline crashes in the 1980's:
+A real-world example of how CRM may have saved lives can be found in the textbook Social Psychology, by psychologist David Myers, PhD, comparing two airline crashes in the 1980s:

-Helmrich (1997)…notes that flawed group dynamics were evident when an Air Florida plane lifted off from Washington's National Airport on a winter day in 1982.
+Helmrich (1997)...notes that flawed group dynamics were evident when an Air Florida plane lifted off from Washington's National Airport (now Reagan National Airport) on a winter day in 1982.
 Ice in a sensor caused the speed indicators to read too high, leading the captain to apply too little power as the plane ascended:

 First Officer: Ah, that's not right.